 Favored industries for venture capital

 Venture capitalists also tend to migrate toward certain industries or trends that are more likely to yield a big return.
-That’s why it’s common see so much venture capital and angel investment activity around technology companies, because they have the potential to be a huge win.
+That’s why it’s common to see so much venture capital and angel investment activity around technology companies, because they could be a huge win for potential investors.

 Conversely, other types of industries may yield great businesses, but not giant returns.
 A landscaping business, for example, may be wildly successful and profitable, but it’s not likely to generate the massive return on investment that a VC needs to make its fund work.

 VCs know that for every 20 investments they make, only one will likely be a huge win.
-A win for a VC is either one of two outcomes – the company they invested in goes public or is sold for a large amount.
+A win for a VC is either one of two outcomes – the company they invested in goes public or has enough business growth to be sold for a large amount.

 VCs need these big returns because the other 19 investments they make may be a total loss.
 The problem, of course, is that the VCs have no idea which of the 20 investments will be a home run, so they have to bet on companies that all have the potential to be the next Google.

 VCs will expect entrepreneurs to be very buttoned up.
-They are writing big checks to a small number of companies, so they have the luxury of only investing in the well-prepared businesses.
+They are writing big checks to a small number of companies, so they have the luxury of only investing in well-prepared businesses with solid business plans.

 While some VCs will in fact take pitches from an unsolicited source, it’s best bet to find an introduction through a credible resource.
 The VCs are the big leagues, so founders will want to make sure they do everything to make the most of their time in front of them.